 1 Make a hair tie with elastic

-Every one who sews have some elastic scraps in their house.
+Every one who sews has some elastic scraps in their house.
 Remnants left from making easy skirts, pajama pants etc .
 You are even luckier if you have those colored and pretty elastic pieces – in different colors.
 The satin finish fold over elastic you use on lingerie is the best.

 But I have to do with the 1/2 inch wide really ordinary looking elastic.

 You can simply join the short edges of the elastic and make your hair tie.
-What is the big deal ,you may ask.
+What is the big deal, you may ask?
 But with this method, you can join the elastic without the seams showing out.